Ontario Line Construction

 Two entrances will be built, one on either side of King Street, east of Bathurst.
 At the north entrance, the buildings will be demolished and the heritage features stored off-site until completion.
 At the south entrance part of the heritage façade will remain in place for the duration of the station.
 Two additional buildings required for the station will be demolished.

-Advanced Work Currently Taking Place
+Work Currently Taking Place

 • Façade removal and retention

-• Demolition of buildings will take place
+• Demolition of buildings take place

 Queen/Spadina Station